dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

   * Indicates a more foundational system.
 For example, I think we should have GraphQL/REST APIs for this subsystem, which will be a super powerful layer for tool building
 * In terms the yaml frontend, which is very important, I have integrated the schema registration system (albiet hardcoded for the single example for simplicity) in order to learn prove to myself that it will work.
 It is a pretty magical experience to build custom manifest formats and then get a typeahead and better error messages for free.
 * This is stacked on the AssetGraphExecutable PR (https://github.com/dagster-io/dagster/pull/21679).
 My conviction has only grown that an abstraction shaped like this is the path forward.
 Still do not have high conviction on the name.
 Feedback very welcome on that front.
-* The core system is much more pluggable and flexible.
+* The core system is much more pluggable and flexible than the previous Nope prototype.
   * There is a quite generic notion of a "manifest source", which is a class that produce a top-level manifest object.
 Sources can be arbitrary file formats or any durable store.
   * Similarly the manifest schema format is just Pydantic.
 The platform owner can designed whatever they want on this front.
     * Note: because it is all backed by plain python objects it is well-supported to construct manifests programmatically for those who violently object to YAML, which I sympathize with.

-I have _not_ a sequence of examples where complexity builds but I did write an "advanced" example that demonstrates the core primitives.
-We would build out-of-the-box solutions and sugar to craft a minimal hello world and default formats and scaffolding
+I have _not_ a madee sequence of examples where complexity builds but I did write an "advanced" example that demonstrates the core primitives and how flexible this is.
+We would build sugar and out-of-the-box solutions and sugar to craft a minimal hello world and default formats and scaffolding.

 I also invision this as a powerful layer for standardizing integrations.
 Consuming a dbt integration via a manifest was quite natural.
-It would even be more natural to write it if a native "AssetGraphExecutable"-style abstraction exists.
+It would even be more natural to write it if a native "AssetGraphExecutable"-style abstraction existed for that integration.

 It is important that dagster-yaml and this effort converge ASAP.
-The time for parallel exploration has come to an end.
+The time for parallel exploration has come to an end IMO.

+Next up is the tutorial written in the voice of "talking to a platform owner user of Dagster".

 # Advanced Manifests Tutorial: Customizing the platform

 As a platform owner you can use Manifests to build a custom platform for your stakeholders.
-This means you have total control of the manifest format and control over how those manifest formats translate into executables.
+This means you have total control of the manifest format and control over how those manifest formats translate into executables and assets.
 You can mix and match pre-built executables and custom executables in the same manifest format.

 ## Manifest Factory

-Let's look at `definitions.py`:
+Let's look at `definitions.py`.
+We need to define a manifest factory.

+Manifest factories determine two things:

+1) Format for the manifest
+2) Given an instance of that manifest, how to create a `Definitions` object.

 ```python
 # elided other imports for brevity